Documentation

 /**

-* @param string $s <- A phpdoc parameter type annotation
+* @param string $s <- A phpdoc parameter type annotation for $s

 **/